Artemjzhukov/Brent_trade_system/README.md

 Exceeding the boundaries of the previous candle, leading range

-#The ticker symbol for Brent Crude Oil on the ICE (Intercontinental Exchange) is typically represented as "CO1".
+#The ticker symbol for Brent Crude Oil on the ICE (Intercontinental Exchange) is typically represented as "BZ=F".